CosminStoian11/LaboratorJava/README.md

 1.The application has a field of customers in its data base

--the customer must have an name, email adress and the address -the address filed must contain the street, postal code, city, country and the delivery instructions
+-the customer must have an name, email adress and the address

+-the address filed must contain the street, postal code, city, country and the delivery instructions

-2.The client can create a wishlist
+2.The customer can create a wishlist

--the client can add books to the wishlist
+-the customer can add books to the wishlist

-3.The client can write reviews
+3.The customer can write reviews

 -on every book page there is a review section submitted by customers